Umbilical hernia repair

 In infants, the problem is not usually treated with surgery.
-Most of the time, the umbilical hernia shrinks and closes on its own by the time a child is 3 or 4 years old.
+Many times, the umbilical hernia shrinks and closes on its own by the time a child is 3 or 4 years old.

-Umbilical hernia repair may be needed in children for these reasons:
+Umbilical hernia repair may be needed in children because:

 - The hernia is painful and stuck in the bulging position.

 - The blood supply to the intestine is restricted.

 - The hernia has not closed by age 3 or 4.